What is Alzheimer's disease?

 - Symptoms such as a shortened attention span, memory problems, or false beliefs (delusions) develop gradually over a few weeks or months.

-- Memory loss and other symptoms begin to interfere with the person's work or social life or could cause injury or harm to the person.
+- Memory loss and other symptoms start to interfere with the person's work or social life or could cause injury or harm to the person.

 - You need help caring for a person with Alzheimer's disease.

-If memory loss isn't rapidly becoming worse or interfering with work, social life, or the ability to function, it may be normal age-related memory loss.
+If memory loss isn't quickly getting worse or interfering with work, social life, or the ability to function, it may be normal age-related memory loss.
 Talk to your doctor if you are concerned about memory loss.